nettrades/nettrades-platform/README.md

 Use --force flag to re-run even if already completed

-### If you want to reinstall everything on a development environment you could run the commands below
+### If you want to REINSTALL everything on a development environment you could run the commands below

 -  DO NOT USE THIS ON PRODUCTION - IT WILL OVER WRITE EVERYTHING INCLUDING THE ADMIN LOGINS